 The Justice League of America Battles Pollution

-The story begins in Justice League of America issue 78, with Green Arrow stumbling upon a night watchman confronting a group of thugs.
+The story begins in Justice League of America #78, with Green Arrow stumbling upon a night watchman confronting a group of thugs.
 “Smog’s so thick, it’s like patrolling in a sack,” Green Arrow tells himself.
 “Can’t see a thing!
 But I can hear gunshots coming from the direction of that new factory.
 Somebody needs help, fast!”
 The superhero quickly realizes that neither he nor the watchman can accurately fight in the heavy smog and launches a flare arrow.
 Although it lights up the sky enough for Green Arrow to see his surroundings, the arrow also falls into a nearby river, which then erupts into flames.

 “Is that river really on fire, or am I having a blasted nightmare?”
 Green Lantern rhetorically asks when he and his fellow Justice League of America cohorts arrive to assist Green Arrow in putting out the blaze.

-No one had to ask similar questions when Cleveland Mayor Carl Stokes took members of the local media on a tour of the Cuyahoga River on June 23, 1969.
+No one had to ask a similar question when Cleveland Mayor Carl Stokes took members of the local media on a tour of the Cuyahoga River on June 23, 1969.
 Their first stop was the Big Creek Interceptor, a large pipe that delivered waste and runoff water to a nearby treatment plant.
 A month earlier, it had malfunctioned and spilled over 150 million gallons of sewage into the Cuyahoga.
 A second stop was near the Harshaw Chemical Company, where the water color had dramatically changed after sixty years of chemical waste dumping.
 The third featured more sewage, this time from the suburb of Cuyahoga Heights, which had never connected their sewer pipe to any treatment plant.

 The last stop on the tour was another mile downstream, where two railroad trestles had been badly damaged by a fire that erupted on the Cuyahoga River the day before.
 No one knew how the fire started – a spark from a passing train likely landed on one of the river’s many oil slicks – nor was it an isolated incident.